Linda Watkins

-Linda Mathews Watkins (May 23, 1908 – October 31, 1976) was an American stage, film, and television actress.
+Linda Mathews Watkins (May 23, 1908 – October 31, 1976) was an American stage, radio, film, and television actress.

-Early years
+Early life

-Born in Boston, Massachusetts, Watkins was the daughter of Gardiner and Elizabeth R. (née Mathews) Watkins.
+Born in Boston, Massachusetts, as Linda Mathews Watkins, the daughter of Gardiner and Elizabeth R. (née Mathews) Watkins.
 Her father was active in real estate in Boston.
 She was related to physicist Albert A. Michelson and painter Arthur Radclyffe Dugmore.

 Watkins attended a teachers' college because her parents wanted her to teach.
 She later went to study at the Theatre Guild.

 Career

 Stage

-After six months Watkins began to appear with the Theater Guild's summer repertory program in Scarborough, New York.
+After six months, Watkins began to appear with the Theater Guild's summer repertory program in Scarborough, New York.
 Three weeks after she finished a course at the Theater Guild's Dramatic School, she had the lead in The Devil in the Cheese.
-When producer Charles Hopkins asked Watkins if she preferred playing comedy or drama, she replied, "Tragedy".
-He was casting for a comedy production and Watkins was offered the lead role.
+The producer was Charles Hopkins.

 Watkins gained additional acting experience during a season with the Hartman stock theater company in Columbus, Ohio, after which the Shubert Organization gave her the lead in its Chicago production of Trapped.

 Aged 17, she performed in the Tom Cushing comedy The Devil In The Cheese with Fredric March at the Charles Hopkins Theater in New York City.
 In 1928, she appeared in the Forest Theater production of Trapped by Samuel Shipman.
 She appeared in a revival of The Wild Duck in November 1928, starred in the George S. Kaufman/Ring Lardner comedy June Moon in 1929, and co-starred with Ralph Morgan in Sweet Stranger in 1930.